python-webuntis/python-webuntis/docs/etc.rst

     Isn't saved in the ``options`` object and cannot be modified afterwards.

   - ``login_repeat``: The amount of times `python-webuntis` should try to login when finding no or an expired session.
-Default to ``0``.
-That means it won't do that.
+Default to ``0``, meaning it won't do that.
 Errors and Exceptions
 =====================